 On September 23, 2011, Global Gold Consolidated Resources Limited ("GGCRL") was incorporated in Jersey as a 51% subsidiary of the Company pursuant to the April 27, 2011 Joint Venture Agreement with Consolidated Resources.
-See Agreements Section and Subsequent Events for more information on Consolidated Resources agreements.
+See "Agreements" and "Legal Proceedings" for more information on Consolidated Resources agreements.

-On November 8, 2011, GGCR Mining, LLC ("GGCR Mining") was formed in the State of Delaware as a 100%, wholly owned, subsidiary of GGCRL.
+On November 8, 2011, GGCR Mining, LLC ("GGCR Mining") was formed in Delaware as a 100%, wholly owned, subsidiary of GGCRL.
 On September 26, 2012, the Company conditionally transferred 100% of the shares of Mego and Getik Mining Company, LLC to GGCR Mining.
+Consolidated Resources failed to meet the conditions of the transfer.